srackham/drake/README.md

   time or size no longer matches those recorded immediately after the task had last executed successfully.

+- The execution directory defaults to the current working directory and can be changed using the Drake `--directory` command-line option.

 - Drake saves target and prerequisite file properties to a file named `.drake.cache.json` in the drakefile execution directory.
-The execution directory defaults to the current working directory and can be changed using the Drake `--directory` command-line option.
 A `.drake.cache.json` file will not be created until a file task has successfully executed.